alexfigueroa-solutions/CodebaseSeed/README.md

 ---

-## 📖 Detailed Usage

-### CLI Projects

-...[Provide details and perhaps a screenshot of the structure it creates]

-### Library Projects

-...[Provide details and perhaps a screenshot of the structure it creates]

----

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!
 Feel free to check the [issues](https://github.com/cybrvybe/python-spin-up/issues) page.
 Pull requests are warmly welcome.
 For major changes, please open an issue first to discuss what you would like to change.